Rigidity of Kleinian groups via self-joinings: measure theoretic criterion: Introduction

 Note that $(n+2)$-distinct points on $\S^n$ form the set of vertices of a unique ideal hyperbolic $(n+1)$-simplex of $\H^{n+1}$.
 Gromov-Thurston's proof of Mostow rigidity theorem (\cite{Gromov1981hyperbolic}, \cite{thurston2022geometry}) uses the fact that a homeomorphism of $\S^n$ mapping vertices of every maximal volume $(n+1)$-simplex of $\H^{n+1}$ to vertices of a maximal volume $(n+1)$-simplex is a M\"obius transformation.

-Since $(n+2)$-distinct points on $\S^n$ form vertices of a zero-volume $(n+1)$-simplex of $\bH^{n+1}$ if and only if they lie in some codimension one sphere in $\S^n$, and every circle in $\S^n$ is contained in a codimension one sphere in $\S^n$, Theorem \ref{high} implies the following higher dimensional version of \cite[Theorem 1.3]{kim2022rigidity}, which answered McMullen's question for $n=2$:
+Any $(n+2)$-distinct points on $\S^n$ form vertices of a zero-volume $(n+1)$-simplex of $\bH^{n+1}$ if and only if they lie in some codimension one sphere in $\S^n$.
+We also prove the following higher dimensional version of \cite[Theorem 1.3]{kim2022rigidity}, which answered McMullen's question for $n=2$:

-\begin{cor} If the $\rho$-boundary map $f : \La \to \S^n$ maps vertices of every $(n+1)$-simplex of zero-volume to vertices of an $(n+1)$-simplex of zero-volume, then $f$ extends to a M\"obius transformation of $\S^n$. \end{cor} See Theorem \ref{thm.topological} for a more general version where $\Ga$ is not assumed to be convex cocompact.
+\begin{theorem} Let $\G<\so(n+1,1)$ be a Zariski dense discrete subgroup.
+Suppose that there exists a $\La$-doubly stable circle in $\S^n$.
+If the $\rho$-boundary map $f : \La \to \S^n$ maps vertices of every $(n+1)$-simplex of zero-volume to vertices of an $(n+1)$-simplex of zero-volume, then $f$ extends to a M\"obius transformation of $\S^n$. \end{theorem}

+We obtain a stronger statement that unless $f$ extends to a M\"obius transformation, the union of all vertices of $(n+1)$-simplexes of zero-volume whose images under $f$ form vertices of zero-volume $(n+1)$-simplexes has empty interior in $\Lambda$.